 Most early-stage SaaS companies burn money to grow their business.
 However, in recent months growth at all costs was replaced by focusing on capital efficiency and long-term profitability.

 The Burn Multiple has become even more crucial to SaaS businesses.
-The SaaS metric measures capital efficiency and indicates how much capital a startup is burning to generate revenue.
+It measures capital efficiency and indicates how much capital a startup is burning to generate revenue.

 Example calculation Burn Multiple